-Object Port Description This is the logical port number for this row.
-Member of exactly one VLAN, the Port VLAN (Access VLAN), which by default is 1.
+Object Description Port This is the logical port number for this row.
+Mode Access Access ports are normally used to connect to end stations.
+Dynamic features like Voice VLAN may add the port to more VLANs behind the scenes.
+Access ports have the following characteristics: Member of exactly one VLAN, the Port VLAN (Access VLAN), which by default is 1.
 Accepts untagged and C-tagged frames. • Discards all frames that are not classified to the Access VLAN.
 On egress, all frames classified to the Access VLAN are transmitted untagged.
 Other (dynamically added VLANs) are transmitted tagged.
 Trunk Trunk ports can carry traffic on multiple VLANs simultaneously, and are normally used to connect to other switches.
 Trunk ports have the following characteristics: • By default, a trunk port is member of all VLANs (1-4095). • The VLANs that a trunk port is member of may be limited by the use of Allowed VLANs. • Frames classified to a VLAN that the port is not a member of are discarded. • By default, all frames but frames classified to the Port VLAN (a.k.a.
 Native VLAN) get tagged on egress.
 Frames classified to the Port VLAN do not get C-tagged on egress. • Egress tagging can be changed to tag all frames, in which case only tagged frames are accepted on ingress.
 Hybrid Hybrid ports resemble trunk ports in many ways, but add additional port configuration features.
-In addition to the characteristics described for trunk ports, hybrid ports have these abilities: • Can be configured to be VLAN tag unaware, C-tag aware, S-tag aware, or S-custom-tag aware.
+In addition to the characteristics described for trunk ports, hybrid ports have these abilities: Can be configured to be VLAN tag unaware, C-tag aware, S-tag aware, or S-custom-tag aware.
 Ingress filtering can be controlled.
 Ingress acceptance of frames and configuration of egress tagging can be configured independently.
 Port VL AN Determines the port's VLAN ID (PVID).
 Allowed VLANs are in the range 1 through 4095, default being 1.
 On ingress, frames get classified to the Port VLAN if the port is configured as VLAN unaware, the frame is untagged, or VLAN awareness is enabled on the port, but the frame is priority tagged (VLAN ID = 0).
-Port Type On egress, frames classified to the Port VLAN do not get tagged Egress Tagging configuration is set to untag Port VLAN.
-The Port VLAN is called an "Access VLAN" for ports in Access mode and Native VLAN for ports in Trunk or labeled and access mode and Native VLAN for ports in Trunk or Hybrid mode.
-Ports in hybrid mode allow for changing the port type, that is, whether a frame's VLAN tag is used to classify the frame on ingress to a particular VLAN, and if so, which TPID it reacts on.
+On egress, frames classified to the Port VLAN do not get tagged Egress Tagging configuration is set to untag Port VLAN.
+The Port VLAN is called an "Access VLAN" for ports in Access mode and Native VLAN for ports in Trunk or Hybrid mode.
+Port Ty ре Ports in hybrid mode allow for changing the port type, that is, whether a frame's VLAN tag is used to classify the frame on ingress to a particular VLAN, and if so, which TPID it reacts on.
 Likewise, on egress, the Port Type determines the TPID of the tag, if a tag is required.